 June 2010: The travel bug bites

-I’ll never forget the moments of newness as we embarked on that trip.
+I'll never forget the moments of newness as we embarked on that trip.
 It was exhilarating.
-Ted’s nervousness at the turbulence on his first airplane ride, our splurge on two glasses of wine to simmer our certainties that we were going to crash and die.
+Ted's nervousness at the turbulence on his first airplane ride, our splurge on two glasses of wine to simmer our certainties that we were going to crash and die (this is when I first discovered I have flight anxiety).
 As we began our descent, I gasped aloud at the view out the window.
 Amidst the dark silhouettes of the desert, it suddenly appeared: neon, blinking, Vegas.

 Next came the usual awe that strikes anyone plopped into this erratic place for the first time.
 We crooned our necks in double-takes at Darth Vader, Elmo, and Elvises posing in the streets.
-We pointed out the gluttonously too good to be true (but indeed very true) food deals, and plump security guards teetering by on segways.
+We pointed out the gluttonously too good to be true (but indeed very true) all-you-can-eat deals, and plump security guards teetering by on segways.
 Early on we spotted the infamous zombie-like gamblers.
 Indeed, their palms remained fixed to slot handles at all hours of the night and day.
-Some of their undersides were lumpily bulked perhaps by adult diapers, allowing them to stay seated for hours at a time (I’d heard the rumours).
+Some of their undersides were lumpily bulked perhaps by adult diapers, allowing them to stay seated for hours at a time (or so I'd been told).

 And then we took a day trip.
 But not just any day trip, the day trip where the travel bug first bit.
 Anxiously we hopped into a spanking new rental car.
 With nothing but hot desert roads before us and that perfectly pleasant new-car smell, we cranked up the tunes and smiled as we made our way to the Hoover Dam and Grand Canyon.